 Contents

-From the Chair
+From the Chair1

 It's our Birthday!2

 A Lifetime Achievement Award for Dr Daphne Rickson, ONZM3

 17th World Congress of Music Therapy 4

 Aotearoa Crisis Intervention Project Summary10

 Ronnie's fund Recipient: Southern Music Therapy12

 Selwyn Report: Music Therapy Engagement Scale for Dementia14

 Obituary16

 Featured Therapist17

 Call for Research17

 Important Dates19

 Acknowledgments20

-in Vancouver.
+From the Chair

+Stephen Guerin

+Tēnā koutou katoa

+Welcome to this edition of MusT which we have given a new look about it.
+There has been a lot going on in our community which we cover of in this edition.

+We have an update a story relating to Dr Daphne Rickson who received much deserved a Lifetime achievement award at the recent World Congress of Music Therapy in Vancouver.
 Congratulations and thank you Daphne from the Music Therapy community here in New Zealand.

 On the topic of the 17th World Congress of Music Therapy in Vancouver we have a more extensive update from those who attended on the themes covered at the Congress.

 We also have a range of stories from across the Music Therapy community for your interest.

-We are turning 50 years old, a milestone in any organisation.
-We will celebrate with various events this coming year and will have more information to come after the Hui, our next milestone.
+We are turning 50 old, a milestone in any organisation.
+The coming year is a year of various events to celebrate this, and we will have more information to come on that shortly.

-We hope you enjoy reading.
+We hope you enjoy the read.